 SECTION 8.
-CANCELLATION OF CERTIFICATE OF ORIGIN.
+CANCELLATION AND REPLACEMENT OF CERTIFICATE OF

+ORIGIN.

-1 (a) If a written certificate of origin is created to replace an electronic certificate of 2 origin, the electronic certificate of origin is canceled and replaced by the written certificate of 3 origin.
-4 (b) If an electronic certificate of origin is created to replace a written certificate of 5 origin, the written certificate of title must be cancelled.
-The cancellation must be noted on the 6 face of the written certificate of origin.
-7 8 Preliminary Comments 9 10 11 12 13 14 15 16 See also Section 15(C) (cancellation of certificate of title), for a parallel rule governing certificates of title.
+(a) If a written certificate of origin is created to replace an electronic certificate of

+1 origin, the electronic certificate of origin is canceled and replaced by the written certificate of 2 origin.
+The office shall indicate the cancellation in its file.
+3 (b) If an electronic certificate of origin is created to replace a written certificate of 4 origin, the written certificate of origin must be canceled.
+The office shall indicate the 5 cancellation on the face of the written certificate of origin.
+6 7 Preliminary Comments 8 9 10 11 12 13 14 See also Section 15(c) (cancellation of certificate of title), for a parallel rule governing certificates of title, and Section 10.
 If there is a written certificate of origin, and a replacement electronic certificate of origin is to be created, the written certificate of origin must be canceled.
 See Section 3(a)(9) (electronic certificate of origin must exist solely in electronic form).
 There is a similar rule for certificates of title.
 See Section 3(a)(10).
 However, unlike a certificate of title, there can be more than one certificate of origin covering a vehicle.
 See Section 7.
-Cf. Section 4(d), we (certificates of title).
-17 SECTION 9.
+15 SECTION 9.
 APPLICATION FOR CERTIFICATE OF TITLE.
-18 (a) Subject to Section 20, an application for a certificate of title must be signed by 19 the owner and must contain: 20 (1) the owner's name and physical address and, if different, an address for 21 receiving communications by regular mail; 22 (2) the vehicle identification number, if any, assigned by the vehicle's 23 chassis manufacturer or importer; 24 (3) a description of the vehicle including, as required by the office, the 25 make, model, model year, and body type; 26 (4) an indication of all security interests in the vehicle which are known to
+16 (a) Except as otherwise provided in Sections 21 and 22, only the owner of a 17 vehicle may make application for a certificate of title covering the vehicle.
+18 (b) An application for a certificate of title must be signed by the applicant and 19 must contain: 20 (1) the applicant's name, physical address, and, if different, address for 21 receiving communications by regular mail; 22 (2) the vehicle identification number; 23 (3) a description of the vehicle including, as required by the office, the 24 make, model, model year, and body type; 25 (4) an indication of all security interests in the vehicle known to the 26 applicant and, if the application includes a direction to terminate a security-interest statement, the